 What is Anemia?

-Anemia is the most common hematologic disorder in which the hemoglobin level is lower than normal, reflecting the presence of a decrease in number or derangement in function of red blood cells within the circulation.
+Anemia is the most common hematologic disorder.
+The hemoglobin level is lower than normal, reflecting a decrease in number or derangement in the function of red blood cells within the circulation.
 As a result, the amount of oxygen delivered to body tissues is also lessened.

 Nursing Care Plans